 Of equal importance is conviviality: crowds of people; open communal spaces; impromptu tastings; conversations with strangers sparked over shared experiences - the ultimate party with no pretensions.

-Just writing the words 'Rio Carnaval' sets the hips a-sway - infectious festival energy; grabbing quick, convenient eats; and joining great rolling crowds, gathering up unsuspecting passersby into a non-stop conga line, bringing out the best vibes from all.
+We associate street food with a sort of infectious festival energy; grabbing quick, convenient eats; and joining great rolling crowds, gathering up unsuspecting passersby into a non-stop conga line, bringing out the best vibes from all.
+Just writing the words 'Rio Carnaval' sets the hips a-sway.

-Not to mention the pace of it - take the street food stalls in Mexico, for example, renowned to be fast and furious, usually surrounded by crowds of people attracted by the aroma of cooking and the skill of the vendors which is famously exceptional.
+And not forgetting the pace of the cooking itself - take the street food stalls in Mexico, for example, renowned to be fast and furious, usually surrounded by crowds of people attracted by the aroma of cooking and the skill of the vendors which is famously exceptional.

-Street food culture expands far beyond the food itself; it's about people, and how they think and feel.
+All three qualities illustrate that street food culture expands far beyond the food itself; it's about people, and how they think and feel.
+Not only that:

-Street food reflects society at the time, and in our time, it has aligned with a societal hunger for a better way of life, rallying an enthusiastic parade of open-minded, jovial foodie folk who hold simplicity, conviviality and good energy as values in both food and in life.
+Embedded in core values, street food has the flexibility to reflect society at the time, and in our time, it has aligned with a societal hunger for a better way of life, rallying an enthusiastic parade of open-minded, jovial foodie folk who hold simplicity, conviviality and good energy as values in both food and in life.

 And that's fascinating.
 After all, it's a small world.
 We are all neighbours.
 And this amicable and progressive mindset is right up our street.